-In 2005, Albrizio left a twelve-year career as a radio news host and broadcast journalist, working for ABC and NPR News.
+In 2005, Albrizio left a twelve-year career as a radio news host and broadcast journalist, where she worked for ABC and NPR News.
 During her broadcasting career, her newscasts, spot news stories and featured stories were repeatedly awarded first-prize honors from the Associated Press and the Society of Professional Journalists.

-Albrizio graduated from the Connecticut School of Broadcasting, and then went on to earn her BFA in Theatre from Central Connecticut State University as well as her MA in English from the same university.
-In addition to her writing and teaching, Albrizio assists her husband, Wayne Horgan, who is a CT Realtor with Coldwell Banker Residential Brokerage.
+Albrizio graduated from the Connecticut School of Broadcasting and then went on to earn her BFA in Theatre from Central Connecticut State University as well as her MA in English from the same University.
+In addition to writing and teaching, Albrizio assists her husband, Wayne Horgan, who is a Realtor in Connecticut.
 The two have owned and operated Heroes & Hitters, a comic book store in Rocky Hill, CT, since 1989.